Welcome to this guide on proxy servers. We'll guide you through everything you need to know about both proxies and proxy servers.

 A proxy server (or "proxy”) is a computer that sits between your computer and a wider network.
 This "wider network” is usually the internet.

 So a proxy server acts as an intermediary between your computer and the internet.

 How Does a Proxy Work?

-A proxy will hide your Internet Protocol (IP) address from anyone on the internet.
+A proxy, much like a VPN will hide your Internet Protocol (IP) address from anyone on the internet.
 A website will see the IP address of the proxy server, instead of your real IP address.